Project Watershed is Hiring Environmental Technicians!

 The Comox Valley Project Watershed Society is an action-oriented environmental non-profit organization.
 Our mission is to promote community stewardship of Comox Valley watersheds though education, information, and action.
-We work to protect, restore, and sustain the watersheds, estuaries, and the near-shore ecosystems, within the Comox Valley on Vancouver Island and beyond (our geographic area includes the northern Salish Sea from Bowser to the Oyster River estuary).
+We work to protect and restore the watersheds, estuaries, and nearshore ecosystems within the Comox Valley of Vancouver Island and beyond.

-While the output of Project Watershed’s work will hopefully be the protection and restoration of our local watersheds and associated sensitive habitats, the process by which we carry out our objective is also of prime importance.
-Through involving our fellow citizens in useful work, we hope to foster an enduring relationship between citizens and their watersheds and coastal habitats, to empower them as stewards of their local landscapes.
+While the output of Project Watershed’s work is the protection and restoration of our local watersheds and associated sensitive habitats, the process by which we carry out our objective is also of prime importance.
+By involving our community in stewardship, training and skill building, we hope to foster an enduring relationship between citizens and their watersheds to empower them as stewards of their local landscapes.

-We will be hiring four environmental technicians that will be working to support Project Watershed’s restoration and monitoring projects for the Summer 2021.
-These individuals will work to support our Restoration Specialist and Senior Biologist in carrying out maintenance, monitoring, and restoration of two main sites in the Comox Valley, Kus-kus-sum (including its surrounding ecosystems), and Glen Urquhart Creek.
-This will include invasive species monitoring and management, native species planting, water quality monitoring, and supporting with field assessments and monitoring of restoration and reference sites.
+We will be hiring two environmental technicians who will be supporting Project Watershed’s restoration and monitoring projects for during Summer of 2022.
+These individuals will support our Restoration Specialist and Senior Biologist in carrying out maintenance, monitoring, and restoration of two main sites in the Comox Valley, Kus-kus-sum (including its surrounding ecosystems), and Glen Urquhart Creek.
+This will include invasive species monitoring and management, native species planting, water quality monitoring, supporting field assessments and monitoring of restoration and reference sites.

 Duties and Responsabilites

 - Support Restoration Specialist and Senior Biologist with activities related to restoration and monitoring on Project Watershed’s current projects, Kus-kus-sum and Glen Urquhart Creek